Architecture overview¶

 - Secret management - fetching from Key Vault, never logging

-The Platform calls bcdock-infra over an HTTP API; bcdock-infra streams progress back as NDJSON.
-The platform side owns the why (which env to create for which company); the infra side owns the how (the Docker container lifecycle and Tofu-managed VMs).
+The Platform calls the Infrastructure API over HTTP; the Infrastructure API streams progress back as NDJSON.
+The platform side owns the why (which env to create for which company); the infrastructure side owns the how (the Docker container lifecycle and the VMs they run on).

 Clients¶

-Three first-class clients of the Platform API, all consuming the same surface:
+Two first-class clients of the Platform API, both consuming the same surface:

 - Portal (

-app.bcdock.io) - Next.js + React web application - CLI (
+app.bcdock.io) - Next.js + React web application.
+The path for humans who want to point and click. - CLI (

 There is no second, privileged API.
-Staff use the same Platform API as customers, with appropriately scoped tokens.
+Every action - including staff operations - goes through the same Platform API with appropriately scoped tokens; the API is the single auditable surface.

 Service boundaries¶

-The boundary between the Platform (C#) and bcdock-infra (Go) is load-bearing for the architecture.
+The boundary between the Platform API and the Infrastructure API is load-bearing for the architecture.
 It enforces three things:

 - Cloud agnosticism in the Platform.
-The C# layer doesn't import Azure SDK packages.
-If we ever needed to support a non-Azure substrate, only bcdock-infra would change.
+The Platform API doesn't import any Azure SDK packages.
+If we ever needed to support a non-Azure substrate, only the Infrastructure API would change.

 - Auditability.
 Provisioning operations stream structured progress back as NDJSON; every line gets stamped with the env or pool ID and persisted into the platform's audit trail.

 - Secret containment.
-Azure storage credentials and Key Vault tokens never leave bcdock-infra.
-The Platform requests "create a SAS for blob X" or "fetch secret Y"; bcdock-infra returns the result.
+Azure storage credentials and Key Vault tokens never leave the Infrastructure API.
+The Platform requests "create a SAS for blob X" or "fetch secret Y"; the Infrastructure API returns the result.

 Pool layer¶